Akuni/ProgWebProject/HOWTO.md

 ------------------

-1) In project/dbmanager.js, set the variable db_url to 'mongodb://localhost:27017/pwdb';
+1) In project/dbmanager.js, set the variable db_url to `mongodb://localhost:27017/pwdb`;
 2) Create folder '/data/db' in the root directory
-3) Launch Mongo : sudo mongod 	(if the needed port being used, kill the mongo process -- 'ps -e | grep mongo' and 'kill -9 $pid')
+3) Launch Mongo : sudo mongod 	(if the needed port being used, kill the mongo process -- `ps -e | grep mongo' and 'kill -9 $pid`)

 [Optional] You may want to have an admin account.
-You can do so by performing a subscription on the project website using the username 'admin'.
-When you will sign in with the 'admin' account, you will be redirect to the admin interface.
+You can do so by performing a subscription on the project website using the username `admin`.
+When you will sign in with the `admin` account, you will be redirect to the admin interface.

 [Optional] You can import a database using the import_db.sh script.